 After many years spent devising and leading walking holidays for Serenissima and other travel companies, Cicely turned to accompanying rather less energetic touring and cruise groups, sometimes together with her artist and writer husband Max as a lecturer.
 With well over a hundred tours to numerous destinations under her belt, she continues to embark on new adventures with un-dimmed enthusiasm.

 Martin has always worked in the leisure industry.
 He started life as an hotelier which took him to Kenya for nine years, followed in 1982 by 15 years running Abercrombie and Kent before he went on to found The Ultimate Travel Company in 1998.
 He is well travelled and has a large amount of experience in leading tours to destinations worldwide.
-In October 2014 Martin will lead an expedition cruise, An exotic wildlife voyage to Borneo, Bali & Beyond, to explore the gloriously exotic islands of Indonesia.
+In 2018, Martin is leading two exotic cruises, the Laos Mekong and Assam and the Mighty Brahmaputra.

 After leaving school, Joanna travelled extensively through Asia working in Hong Kong, Delhi and Calcutta and developing a passion for India.
 She then spent several years in Los Angeles producing film and music videos.
 Being half Greek she has a particular love for that country too and has a house on the island of Skyros.